pmsanford/pmsanford.github.io/_drafts/2020-01-04-advent-of-code-2019-day-2-part-1.markdown

   end do
 ```

 You can see I've added some debug statements and error checking, like making sure dst and the pointers aren't outside the bounds of the array.
+You might also notice we keep adding 1 to all the addresses - this is because of Fortran's 1-indexed arrays that I mentioned above.

 Full Program